Rumored 2021 iPhone Lineup

 Apple's iPhone 12 lineup features the iPhone 12 mini, iPhone 12, iPhone 12 Pro, and iPhone 12 Pro Max.
-Based on past naming conventions, the 2021 iPhone lineup could be iPhone 12s or iPhone 13, and we should learn more closer to the launch of the new devices.
+Based on past naming conventions, the 2021 iPhone lineup could be either the iPhone 12s or iPhone 13, and we should learn more closer to the launch of the new devices.

-Apple is expected to continue offering four iPhones in 2021, with no changes to the sizes.
-So we can expect a 5.4-inch iPhone mini, a 6.1-inch low-cost iPhone, a 6.1-inch Pro model, and a 6.7-inch Pro Max model.
-Rumors have suggested the iPhone 12 mini has seen lackluster sales, but Apple is still planning for an iPhone 13 mini.
+Apple will continue offering four iPhones in 2021, with no changes to the sizes, so we can expect a 5.4-inch iPhone mini, a 6.1-inch low-cost iPhone, a 6.1-inch Pro model, and a 6.7-inch Pro Max model.
+Rumors have suggested the iPhone 12 mini has seen lackluster sales, but Apple is still planning for an iPhone 13 mini at this time.

 The 2021 iPhone models are not expected to feature major design changes because the 2020 iPhone models marked a significant technology and design overhaul.
 According to Bloomberg, Apple engineers consider the 2021 iPhones to be an "S" version of the 2020 models.
 Apple has in the past used the "S" nomenclature in years where iPhone models featured more minor updates.